alliesaizan/classification-bias-experiment/README.md

 As you can see in the results above, nearly every evaluation metric is zeroed out.
 Demographic parity and equalized odds are also missing.
 I'd consider these results to be unstable.
 If I wanted to improvde precision and recall across both groups, I'd continue to toggle the `DemographicParity()` constraint until I attained satisfactory results.
 The fairlearn documentation notes that picking the appropriate evaluation metric constraint is crucial, and in a real-world situation, this is something that I or my team would have determined ahead of time in accordance with the machine learning project's goals.

-In a more rigorous analysis (i.e., not in a notebook), I'd also do a grid search on the hyperparameters of the SDG classifier to ensure I got the best fit.
-But this is an introductory notebook, and I may expand upon it given more time.
+In a more rigorous analysis, I'd also do a grid search on the hyperparameters of the SDG classifier to ensure I got the best fit.

+## End <a name="end"></a>

 Thank you for reading :smile:.
 If you'd like to learn more about ML fairness, check out [my presentation](https://docs.google.com/presentation/d/e/2PACX-1vRv7_luengkBK33VtRxdLIdbYiFb-bOH-FeN2zTsyqHQHFAY7PXnOXARIA-s6lglhT6fVLb8sGDs6a3/pub?start=false&loop=false&delayms=10000) on the topic and the [the fairlearn documentation](https://fairlearn.org/main/user_guide/fairness_in_machine_learning.html#fairness-in-machine-learning)!